chrislebaron/repairshopr-revenue-dashboard/README.md

 A simple Vue.js app for viewing business statistics from the RepairShopr API.

 Note -- Don't ever deploy this to an internet based server.
 This would expose your API key and business statistics to anyone who knows how to view the source of the page.
+Run this locally on the computer you want to view the stats on.

 ## Project setup
 Make sure you have Node and NPM installed.